CodeSignal-Learn/course_talk-to-documents-with-langchain-and-python/README.md

    cd app
    python main.py
    ```
-   The Flask server will start on port 3000 (http://localhost:3000)
+   The server will start on port 3000 (http://localhost:3000)

 ## API Endpoints